camshan5/mac-config-toolkit/README.md

 A set of tools to help manage developer configurations and settings on MacOS.

 ## Overview
-Starting a project to get the various configuartions, settings, packages, and other installations to use when on a fresh machine.
+Starting a project to get the various configs, settings, packages, and other installations to use when on a fresh machine.